Christian Menn: Bridge design philosophy

 Menn has stated that an engineer achieves safety and serviceability by understanding the underlying scientific principles, but that economy and elegance are achieved through non-scientific ideas.
 An engineer must also have aesthetic creativity.
 Menn describes his bridges with abstract theoretical models which allow him to analyze bridges and find stresses and distribution of forces within the structure.
 Building on this framework, he is able to devise numerical calculations which can eventually be used in computer modeling of the structures.

 Swiss tourism

-The important role of tourism in the Swiss economy has a strong influence on the types of bridges that are constructed.
-When choosing a bridge design, Swiss leaders prioritize the aesthetic characteristics of a bridge more highly than a country that is less tourism-driven.
+The important role of tourism in the Swiss economy had a strong influence on the types of bridges that were constructed.
+When choosing a bridge design, Swiss leaders prioritized the aesthetic characteristics of a bridge more highly than a country that is less tourism-driven.
 The need for visually appealing bridges afforded bridge designer Menn with a great opportunity.
-His use of pre-stressed concrete and the implementation of cable-stayed bridge decks give his designs great aesthetic appeal.
+His use of pre-stressed concrete and the implementation of cable-stayed bridge decks gave his designs great aesthetic appeal.

 For example, when the winner was announced for Ganter bridge, the seven design entries were put on display at a museum in Bern.
 The jury had considered many details including overall concept, performance, aesthetics, cost, and the method of construction.
 The report released by the jury praised Menn's design as “...well balanced and convincing.
 The scale of the design fits well into the landscape."